Welcome to St. Mary’s County Library’s Seed Library!

 No registration required!
 Stay a little or awhile.
 Snacks, activities, and good vibes provided.

-2nd Thursday: Video Games
+2nd Thursday: Art

-4th Thursday: Board Games
+4th Thursday: STEAM

 Each month we will discuss a different romance novel.
-March's title is The Duke Gets Desperate by Diana Quincy
+April's title is The Boy Next Door by Meg Cabot

-Gentle Storytime at the Lexington Park Library
+Gentle Storytime at the Lexington Park Library: 2nd and 4th Friday of the month

 Stories, rhymes, songs, and activities planned for individuals ages 1-5 who prefer a quieter atmosphere; all ages welcome with their adult caregivers.